Abraham Lincoln departs Guam

-NAVAL BASE GUAM (March 7, 2022) The Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) gets underway from Naval Base Guam following a port visit.
+NAVAL BASE GUAM (March 7, 2022) Airman Untrell Mincy, left, from Fredericksburg, Va., and Aviation Ordnanceman Airman Maria Muniz, from Austin, Texas, set gun quarters as the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) gets underway from Naval Base Guam following a port visit.
 Abraham Lincoln Strike Group is on a scheduled deployment in the U.S. 7th Fleet area of operations to enhance interoperability through alliances and partnerships while serving as a ready-response force in support of a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Julia Brockman)
+(U.S. Navy photo by Mass Communication Specialist Seaman Aleksandr Freutel)

 |Date Taken: